Transferring Credits OUT of Goodwin

 Generally speaking most College and Universities accept credits in transfer that:

-- Goodwin College became regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC, CIHE) in 2004.
+- Goodwin University became regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC, CIHE) in 2004.
+In 2018, the New England Association of Schools and Colleges became the New England Commission of Higher Education (NECHE).
+Goodwin University maintained continuous regionally accreditation through that process.

-- Previous to that Goodwin College had national accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS).
+- Previous to that Goodwin University had national accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS).

 - Again this varies by school – contact the school you are thinking of applying to.

-- The Connecticut State Department of Higher Education gave Goodwin College the status of a degree granting, collegiate institution in 1999.
+- The Connecticut State Department of Higher Education gave Goodwin University the status of a degree granting, collegiate institution in 1999.

-- All Goodwin College courses are collegiate in nature except:
+- All Goodwin University courses are collegiate in nature except:

 - ESL – English as a Second Language courses